Jérôme d'Ambrosio: Scuderia Ferrari (2024–present)

 Scuderia Ferrari announced in May 2024 that d'Ambrosio would be joining their team beginning on 1 October 2024, working as Deputy Team Principal and Head of the Ferrari Driver Academy, the outfit's young driver development program.

 Personal life

 In 2013, d'Ambrosio married the American-Chilean model Natalie "Natty" Sifferman at St. Nicholas Catholic Church in La Hulpe, Belgium.
 They divorced after two years of marriage.
-In 2020, d'Ambrosio married Austrian jewellery designer, Eleonore von Habsburg at the Civil Registry of Monaco, in a ceremony conducted by the Monaco mayor Georges Marsan.
+On 20 July 2020, d'Ambrosio married Austrian jewellery designer, Eleonore von Habsburg at the Civil Registry of Monaco, in a ceremony conducted by the Monaco mayor Georges Marsan.
 On 20 October 2021, Eleonore gave birth to their son, Otto d'Ambrosio, named after her grandfather, Otto von Habsburg.
-In August 2024, a daughter, Zita d'Ambrosio, was born, named after her Eleonore's great-grandmother Zita von Habsburg.
+On 10 August 2024, a daughter, Zita d'Ambrosio, was born, named after her Eleonore's great-grandmother Zita von Habsburg.

+On 4 July 2026 a daughter was born, named Cosima.